demaniak/RESTHook-Samples/README.md

 have been enumerated in a separate email.
 From this point onwards, it is assumed that your access token is contained within the variable `$token`

+__Note__: You can only delete a webhook with the same client credentials used to create it

 ### Creating a Webhook

 [//]: # (This is)